 We have different persons in the roles of Chairman of the Board and Chief Executive Officer and also have a Lead Independent Director.
 Mr. Holsten has been our Chairman of the Board since November 2011 and was appointed our Executive Chairman in March 2017.
 Mr. Zarcone has been our Chief Executive Officer since May 2017.
 We believe that this leadership structure is appropriate for our Company because our Executive Chairman of the Board and our Chief Executive Officer complement each other in their common objective of promoting the best interests of our stockholders.
 Mr. Holsten led our Company as its top executive from November 1998 through December 2011 (as the Co-Chief Executive Officer during the 2011 calendar year), after which he retired from his officer position.
 He had assumed the Chairman of the Board position shortly after the death of Donald Flynn, the former Chairman.
 Mr. Holsten brings to the Executive Chairman of the Board position a great deal of experience operating companies and also has a strong financial accounting background.
 Mr. Zarcone's areas of expertise include finance, capital-raising, acquisitions and operations -- areas that overlap and supplement Mr. Holsten's specialties.

-As a result of the planned departure of Mr. Allen, on March 9, 2020 the Board of Directors appointed Mr. Subramanian as our Lead Independent Director effective as of May 11, 2020.
+Mr. Subramanian is our Lead Independent Director.
 Our Lead Independent Director leads the executive sessions of our independent directors and focuses particular attention on our corporate governance matters.

 Role of Board of Directors in Our Risk Management Process